-- (1) Subject to section 44, the Municipality must, in accordance with subsection (2), cause public notice to be given of the following applications: - (a) an application for a rezoning or a rezoning on the initiative of the Municipality; - (b) the subdivision of land larger than five hectares inside the outer limit of urban expansion as reflected in the municipal spatial development framework; - (c) the subdivision of land larger than one hectare outside the outer limit of urban expansion as reflected in the municipal spatial development framework; - (d) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than five hectares inside the physical edge, including existing urban land use approvals, of the existing urban area; - if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than one hectare outside the physical edge, including existing urban land use approvals, of the existing urban area; - (f) the closure of a public place; - (g) an application in respect of a restrictive condition; - (h) other applications that will materially affect the public interest or the interests of the community if approved. - (2) Public notice of an application referred to in subsection (1) must be given by- - (a) publishing a notice with the contents contemplated in section 47 in newspapers with a general circulation in the area concerned in at least two of the official languages of the Province most spoken in the area concerned; - (b) if there is no newspaper with a general circulation in the area, posting a notice with the contents contemplated in section 47, for at least the duration of the notice period, on the land concerned and on any other notice board, as may be determined by the Municipality; and - (c) publishing a notice with the contents contemplated in section 47 on the Municipality's website. - (3) The Municipality may require the applicant to attend to the publication as contemplated in subsection (2) of the public notice of an application.
+- (1) Subject to section 44, the Municipality must, in accordance with subsection (2), cause public notice to be given of the following applications: - (a) an application for a rezoning; - (b) the subdivision of land larger than five hectares inside the outer limit of urban expansion as reflected in the municipal spatial development framework; - (c) the subdivision of land larger than one hectare outside the outer limit of urban expansion as reflected in the municipal spatial development framework; - (d) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than five hectares inside the physical edge, including existing urban land use approvals, of the existing urban area; - (e) if the Municipality has no approved municipal spatial development framework, the subdivision of land larger than one hectare outside the physical edge, including existing urban land use approvals, of the existing urban area; - (f) the closure of a public place; - (g) an application in respect of a restrictive condition;

-- (4) An applicant who publishes a notice in terms of this section must within the period determined by the Municipality of publication of the notice provide the Municipality with proof, as determined by the Municipality that the notice was published in accordance with this section. - (5) When the municipality intends to conduct development or an activity contemplated in subsection (1)(a) to (h) it must cause a notice contemplated in subsection (2) to be published.
+- (h) other applications that will materially affect the public interest or the interests of the community if approved. - (2) Public notice of an application referred to in subsection (1) must be given by- - (a) publishing a notice with the contents contemplated in section 47 in newspapers with a general circulation in the area concerned in at least two of the official languages of the Province most spoken in the area concerned; - (b) if there is no newspaper with a general circulation in the area, posting a notice with the contents contemplated in section 47, for at least the duration of the notice period, on the land concerned and on any other notice board, as may be determined by the Municipality; and - (c) publishing a notice with the contents contemplated in section 47 on the Municipality's website. - (3) The Municipality may require the applicant to attend to the publication as contemplated in subsection (2) of the public notice of an application. - (4) An applicant who publishes a notice in terms of this section must within the period determined by the Municipality of publication of the notice provide the Municipality with proof, as determined by the Municipality, that the notice was published in accordance with this section.